It’s themed tour Thursday and the theme this month is “Words/Letters”. And what’s better than a little French typography??

 Now onto this month’s makeover….a little French typography and whitewash…

-Beat up but nice and solid.
+It was a bit beat up but nice and solid.

 And check out that cool wood pattern on the top.